trichelab/biscuiteer/inst/doc/biscuiteer.md

 `biscuiteer`.
 This can be done by running `bgzip biscuit_output.xxx` followed by `tabix -p xxx biscuit_output.xxx.gz`, where `xxx` is either `bed` or `vcf`.

-Data can be loaded using the `read.biscuit` function in `biscuiteer`:
+Data can be loaded using the `readBiscuit` function in `biscuiteer`:

 ```r
 library(biscuiteer)